-About the Author: William Sanford is an attorney and freelance writer living in Rhode Island, where he writes about true crime and New England history.
-He can be contacted at email@example.com.
+A guest post by William Sanford, an attorney and freelance writer living in Rhode Island, where he writes about true crime and New England history.
+He can be contacted at [email protected]

 Barbaro climbed the stairs to the 3rd floor, where he prepared to aim his high-powered rifle out the window.
 There he encountered a 62-year-old janitor who was responding to reports of a disturbance.
 Barbaro shot him in the chest, killing him.
 He then returned to his improvised sniper’s nest and began shooting down at the street below.
 He killed a 58-year-old gas company employee walking on an adjacent street.
 Then, he trained his rifle on a 25-year-old pregnant woman, driving by the school.
 He shot her the head, killing her and her unborn child.
 Barbaro went on to shoot seven others who would survive their wounds.
 Police and National Guard finally entered the school and pelted Barbaro’s position with tear gas.
 He was taken into custody after the gas mask he had brought along malfunctioned.

 At some point during the incident, Barbaro pressed the “Play” button on a cassette player that he had carried with him, and so Elton John’s “Ticking” became the soundtrack for his violence.

 Anthony Barbaro was born in 1957 in Olean, New York, a small town south of Buffalo.
 He was the son of an executive; the youngest of four children.
 He served as an altar boy at his local Catholic Church.
 Barbaro excelled academically at Olean High School where he was a member of both the National Honor Society and the Rifle Club.
 He was frequently described as “quiet” and “a loner.”

 We know that Barbaro planned extensively for the shooting; police found notebooks in his bedroom detailing his plans to wreak havoc on his hometown.
 But over forty years later, his motivations remain largely unknown.